Dying for Beginners: An Interview with Kathryn Mannix

 IN PERSON at 11 Woodland Road, Bristol, BS8 1TB

-We are excited to welcome to Bristol Dr Kathryn Mannix, palliative care doctor and therapist, and best-selling author.
 Since taking early retirement from her clinical work, Kathryn Mannix has been campaigning to reclaim public understanding of dying.
 Her first book, With the End in Mind: How to Live and Die Well, skilfully and vividly tells the stories of thirty people’s deaths.
-Her second work, Listen: How to Find the Words for Tender Conversations, learning from her years as a cognitive behavioural therapist working with people facing the end of their lives, encouraging us all to move away from a need to ‘fix’ to truly ‘listen’.
+Her second work, Listen: How to Find the Words for Tender Conversations, learning from her years as a cognitive behavioural therapist working with people facing the end of their lives.

 Ticket cost: £5-£8